 - Features such as tabs, sliders, structured grids, progressive layouts, rollover elements, modal windows, mega drop-down-menus, and accordions should be used to organize content and add interactivity.

 With reference to Google document (p.98), websites that contain enough contact information are considered to be more trustworthy, and, with that, it will rank so high by search engines.

 Include a Contact US page on your website and including the link in the navigation will make good user experience and also help to earn some Google juice.

 It has been established that a well-designed contact form does increase user participation through a company’s online presence.
 It does also help to come up with new business ideas and opportunities and improve services and many more.

 Visitors are likely to leave your website the moment they realize that they can’t find what they need or something useful.
-Their absence will contribute to high bounce rate, reduce the dwell time and limit the number of pages viewed.
+Their absence will contribute to a high bounce rate, reduce the dwell time, and limit the number of pages viewed.

 You may likely lose some audience members on your website simply because visitors may decide to leave if they don’t find what they need right away.

 12. Mobile Optimization